Daddyjohn63/SCA-Project-Documentation-Manager/README.md

 * using query builder to build sql statement so that we populate the data into the page.

 * using array keys to create navigation links from one page to another.

+* Applying Trongate Security to a page. (lesson 9).